andyduke/lit-widget/packages/lit-widget/README.md

 The **LitWidget** widget extends **LitElement** and gives you the ability to declaratively bind component class properties to the component's html child elements, as well as add event handlers to them.
 This pattern is similarly implemented in [Github/Catalyst](https://catalyst.rocks/) and [Stimulus.js](https://stimulus.hotwired.dev/).

-**LitWidget**, unlike **LitElement**, by default renders (`render`) all nested elements, thus Progressive Enhancement is achieved when the html page contains all the content that can be indexed by search robots, and not generates content with code.
+**LitWidget**, unlike **LitElement**, by default renders (`render`) all nested elements (Light DOM), thus Progressive Enhancement is achieved when the html page contains all the content that can be indexed by search robots, and not generates content with code.
 To change this behavior, just override the `render` method in the widget.

 Also, **LitWidget** makes all page styles (both `<style>` and `<link>` tags) available in **shadowRoot** by default (except styles with the `[data-shared="false"]` attribute), this behavior can be disabled by setting the `sharedStyles` static property to `false`.